-Our attorneys have a proven track record of achieving extraordinary results.
+Our experienced attorneys have a proven track record of achieving extraordinary results in pedestrian accident cases.

 Jury verdict against Caltrans for a 13-year-old boy who was hit by a car while using a dangerous crosswalk.